 Life, Linux and Resilience

 Video (MM:SS): Tehcnology can have a profound impact on us in positive and negative ways.
-This short reflection is about technology, adaptation, and resilience — the intersection of life and Linux.
+This short reflection is about technology, adaptation, and resilience at the intersection of life and Linux.
 Watch the video above, and if it resonates, consider subscribing for more Quiet Frontier reflections.

 Transcript